codeigniter4/CodeIgniter4/user_guide_src/source/testing/benchmark.rst

 .. literalinclude:: benchmark/003.php

-If you use very small code blocks to benchmark, you can also use the ``record()`` method.
+Since v4.3.0, if you use very small code blocks to benchmark, you can also use the ``record()`` method.
 It accepts a no-parameter callable and measures its execution time.
 Methods ``start()`` and ``stop()`` will be called automatically around the function call.